rhdtownsend/gyre/doc/source/user-guide/troubleshooting/duplicated-modes.rst

 Duplicated Modes
 ================

-Sometimes two oscillation modes with the same :math:`\npg` are found during a :program:`gyre` calculation.
-This violates the expectation that :math:`\npg` be monotonic-increasing, and can happen for a few reasons.
+Sometimes two oscillation modes with the same :math:`\numpg` are found during a :program:`gyre` calculation.
+This violates the expectation that :math:`\numpg` be monotonic-increasing, and can happen for a few reasons.

 Bad Stellar Model
 -----------------

-If the input stellar doesn't conserve mass properly, then one or more bogus (unphysical) modes can appear with the same :math:`\npg` as an existing mode, but a significantly different frequency.
+If the input stellar doesn't conserve mass properly, then one or more bogus (unphysical) modes can appear with the same :math:`\numpg` as an existing mode, but a significantly different frequency.
 Such modes can also be spotted because their radial order is very different from the adjacent-in-frequency modes.